Shotover River: Naming

-The Māori name for the river is Kimi-ākau which means looking for the coast which is probably a reference to the area as a route to the West Coast in search of Pounamu.

 Old lower Shotover bridge

 The old lower Shotover bridge was built in 1915 and replaced the previous bridge.
 It, in turn was replaced in 1975 by a new bridge and was used after then as a support for a pipeline.
 In 2004, the bridge was restored and now forms part of the Queenstown trail.
 The bridge is 172.5 metres long and built with tall concrete piers.

 Oxenbridge tunnel

 The Oxenbridge Tunnel at Arthurs Point is a 170 m tunnel that was part of a failed mining scheme by the Oxenbridge brothers, attempting to divert water from the river to recover gold from the riverbed.
 It was registered as a Category II Historic Place in 1985, and is used by rafters and kayakers.

 There is a Department of Conservation track called the Oxenbridge Tunnel Track that goes from the Edith Cavell Bridge alongside the Shotover River to a place near the Oxenbridge Tunnel.